sphilazar/dsi-notes/notes.md

 This is often referred to as the Precision & Recall tradeoff or the tradeoff between Sensitivity and Specificity.

-Basically, would you rather overpredict True and get lots of *False Positives* or overpredict False and get lots of *False Negatives*?
+Basically, would you rather over predict True and get lots of *False Positives* or over predict False and get lots of *False Negatives*?

 In the case of a spam filter, it's better to miss some spam and send them to the inbox than to send all the email to spam, so we care more about minimizing FP (misclassifying a real email as spam) than FN.
 In the case of fraud, we would rather not let fraud slip by, so we care more about minimizing FN than FP.